core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 --- abstract

-This document specifies the operations performed by a proxy, when using the Constrained Application Protocol (CoAP) in group communication scenarios.
+This document defines a specific realization of proxy intended for scenarios that use group communication for the Constrained Application Protocol (CoAP).
 Such a proxy processes a single request sent by a client typically over unicast, and distributes the request to a group of servers, e.g., over UDP/IP multicast as the defined default transport protocol.
 Then, the proxy collects the individual responses from those servers and relays those responses back to the client, in a way that allows the client to distinguish the responses and their origin servers through embedded addressing information.
 This document updates RFC7252 with respect to caching of response messages at proxies.

 --- middle